 While animals in nature generally take good care of their young, sometimes they can’t take care of them all.
 A Nova Scotian property owner discovered she had two fox kits that had been left by their mother who prioritized the survival of her other two kits from the same litter.
 The homeowner saw the remaining kits’ condition deteriorating and contacted CWRC for help.

-CWRC worked with the homeowner, the NS Department of Lands and Forestry, and others in the community to get the foxes into care at our licensed facility where trained staff and volunteers could give them the best possible chance of survival.
+CWRC worked with the homeowner, the NS Department of Lands and Forestry, and others in the community to get the foxes, one male and one female, into care at our licensed facility where trained staff and volunteers could give them the best possible chance of survival.

-Unfortunately, the second kit’s condition was more severe and it did not respond to initial treatment.
-We were not able to save it, but we’re still working to save the first one.
+Unfortunately, his sister's condition was more severe and she did not respond to initial treatment and we were not able to save her.
+The male is still in our care and receiving the best treatment we can offer him.

 Fawkes is starting to remember he’s a fox and has shed much of the crusty buildup on his skin.
 He’s a little escape artist (as he should be) but is only just starting to show little suggestions of 'who he is as a person’, so to speak.